sarthou/ontologenius/README.md

 If we write: ***man=!robot***, we ask if a man is NOT a robot.
 This function exploits the disjoint description.
 So in this example, test ***!robot*** is equivalent to testing ***human|animal***.
 > /:exclamation:\\ The Not symbol is not taken into account on the subject side

+- Comment on your courses
+We often use identifiers to distinguish names that do not represent the same entity.
+For example, if you have two red cubes, you will call them red_cube_1 and red_cube_2.
+To avoid this problem and do not create any problems with identifiers that do not represent anything in our representation of the world, you can put these ids in comment with **'-'**.
+If we write: ***red_cube-1 = object***, we ask if a red cube is an object but without taking into account the identifier.
+Comments can be used on both sides of the equality test and after each class name.
+> You can put everything in the comment: robot-theTinyOne = agent

 - Combine all symbols:
 Now, you can create complex queries by combining the different symbols: ***red_cube|young_animal=color_!animal|color_object***